Nine Ground-breaking Pesticide Protection Laws in Maryland

-Since its inception in 2012, our Smart on Pesticides Coalition (SOPC), currently 109 organizations and businesses, has been working to promote policies and laws that protect the health of people, pollinators, wildlife, aquatic life, and the Bay ecosystem.
+Since its inception in 2012, our Smart on Pesticides Coalition (SOPC), currently 110 organizations and businesses, has been working to promote policies and laws that protect the health of people, pollinators, wildlife, aquatic life, and the Bay ecosystem.
+These legislative wins have national import because they are frequntly first-in-the-nation achievements, which then become models for other states to use to secure similar protections in their states.
 Through legislator and public issues education, we are demonstrating the power of The People working together–and sometimes achieving first-in-the-nation pesticide laws!

 Working together with thousands of citizen advocates across the state, like you, is our super-power that makes good things happen in Maryland!